-You may be eligible for a recurrent disablement benefit if you become Totally Disabled or Partially Disabled again from the same or related cause for which you were previously paid a benefit and you have returned to work.
-The subsequent claim will be:
+You may be eligible for a recurrent disablement benefit if you become totally but temporarily disabled or partially disabled again from the same or related cause for which you were previously paid a benefit and you have returned to work.
+The subsequent claim will be treated as either:

-- treated as a continuation of the earlier claim if your claim is made within 6 months from the last benefit payment of the earlier claim.
-In this instance, the Waiting Period will not apply, however the benefit period will be adjusted to take into account the prior benefit payments, or - treated as a separate claim (the Waiting Period will apply) if your injury or illness reoccurs after you have returned to work in your pre-disability capacity for at least 6 months after all disability benefits have stopped.
+- A continuation of the earlier claim if your claim is made within 6 months from the last benefit payment of the earlier claim.
+In this instance, the Waiting Period will not apply, however the Benefit Period will be adjusted to take into account the prior benefit payments - A separate claim (the Waiting Period will apply) if your injury or illness reoccurs after you have returned to work in your pre-disability capacity for at least 6 months after all disability benefits have stopped.

-If you are Totally Disabled or Partially Disabled because you have more than one injury or illness, or both at a time, you will only receive one benefit even if the injuries or illnesses are not related.
+If you are totally but temporarily disabled or partially disabled because you have more than one injury or illness, or both at a time, you will only receive one benefit even if the injuries or illnesses are not related.